collinalexbell/pluto/README.md

 After creating an account, go to "My Apps" and create a new one.
 The `client_id` in the key file is actually the `Consumer Key` in your app description.

+The credentials file must be a full path.
+Do not use `~`, rather use `/home/username`.
+If you are a winfag, I'm sorry, I can't really help you.
+Its a python file path, so just do a full windows path starting from `C://` I think.
+Look it up.

 ### Alpha Advantage
 Go [here](https://www.alphavantage.co/) and get your free key.

 ## Usage
 `python main.py`

+On the first run, you will need to click the link in the terminal, then login to your TD Ameritrade account.
+After that, it will redirect you to a `localhost` that won't load.
+Just copy the link and paste it into the terminal and press enter.

 Note: items in bold are inputs you type and press enter for